JPrime88/terraform-beginner-bootcamp-2023/README.md

 `terraform` directory contains binaries of terraform providers.

+**EXTRA NOTE** - Added the alias 'tf' to the bash_profile folder so I can now call on Terraform using just that alias.

 ## Issues with Terraform Cloud Login and Gitpod Workspace

 When attempting to run `terraform login` it will launch a bash wiswig view to generate a token.